-How to watch, What to expect Apple Keynote 7th Sept – Apple’s upcoming special event is scheduled to be held today (7th September, 2016) at the Bill Graham Civic Auditorium, San Francisco, California.
+Apple’s upcoming special event is scheduled to be held today (7th September 2016) at the Bill Graham Civic Auditorium, San Francisco, California.
 Apple’s black & white flags are already dotting the venue as the countdown enters the final hours.
-The keynote will start at 10:30pm IST and last for around 2 hours.
+The keynote will start at 10:30 pm IST and last for around 2 hours.

 Good news for Windows users also, if you have Windows 10 running Microsoft’s Edge browser, you can watch the event in real-time as well.
-Also Apple has recently activated a twitter account after all these years of no show.
-Owing to it’s fan following world wide it already has 319K followers without a single tweet.
-I have strong premonition that there will be some action from this account on the launch day.
+Also, Apple has recently activated a twitter account after all these years of no show.
+Owing to its fan following worldwide it already has 319K followers without a single tweet.
+I have a strong premonition that there will be some action from this account on the launch day.
 (Apple Twitter Account).

 The twin speakers should deliver improved audio.
-The additional space inside the chassis would allow for a bigger battery, something smart phone users can’t have enough off.
+The additional space inside the chassis would allow for a bigger battery, something smartphone users can’t have enough off.
 Another important limitation caused by the jacks was the thickness of the device.
 Now the iPhone can be thinner than before.
-The quality of audio is likely to improve as well.
+The quality of the audio is likely to improve as well.
 The new iPhones are going to come with same old EarPods but with lightning connector instead of the 3.5mm jack.
-However rumors indicate the iPhone 7 Plus might come bundled with wireless AirPods instead.
+However, rumors indicate the iPhone 7 Plus might come bundled with wireless AirPods instead.

 But are all these benefits worth letting go of the audio jack?
 Apple realizes the transition isn’t likely to be easy hence to sweeten the deal, its expected they will be bundling lightning to 3.5mm audio jack converter as well as lightning to USB converter instead of selling them separately which could result in a backlash.

-Use of new composite compounds will lead to elimination of the antenna bands which are visible on the top and bottom of the back side of iPhones.
+Use of new composite compounds will lead to the elimination of the antenna bands which are visible on the top and bottom of the back side of iPhones.
 The leaks indicate that the new iPhone 7 and iPhone 7 Plus won’t be having the antenna bands across the back but thin strips on top and bottom edges.
-The use of new materials, internal changes and removal of 3.5mm headphone jack, are likely to cut the thickness of the iPhones.
-The current devices are iPhone 6s and iPhones 6s Plus are 7.1mm and 7.3mm thick and it’s the design obsessed Apple is aiming to cut the thickness by as much as hefty 1 mm.
+The use of new materials, internal changes, and removal of 3.5mm headphone jack are likely to cut the thickness of the iPhones.
+The current devices are iPhone 6s, and iPhones 6s Plus are 7.1mm and 7.3mm thick, and it’s the design-obsessed Apple is aiming to cut the thickness by as much as hefty 1 mm.

-Apple is likely to reintroduce the popular black variant of the iPhones missing ever since the introduction of the Space Grey colour.
-The Space Grey is likely to be phased out and new Dark Black and glossy Piano Black are going to debut.
+Apple is likely to reintroduce the popular black variant of the iPhones missing ever since the introduction of the Space Grey color.
+The Space Grey is likely to be phased out, and new Dark Black and glossy Piano Black are going to debut.

 How to watch, What to expect Apple Keynote 7th Sept – The iPhone 7 family will get the new A10 processor likely to be produced by current suppliers TSMC and Samsung Electronics.
 It’s rumored that TSMC might become the sole supplier of A10 chips to Apple as Apple seeks to distance itself from Samsung.
 While the current A9 processor made by Samsung is manufactured on a 14nm FinFET process, compared to 16nm FinFET of TSMC resulting in larger chips, the new A10 processor is likely to be manufactured by TSMC using 10nm InFO processes.
 The A10 processors could touch 2.4GHz which a substantial jump from the existing A9 processors.